Adding JAX and Numba support for Op

 most cases, a helper function can be used to easily verify the correspondence

-between a JAX/Numba implementation and its Op
+between a Numba implementation and its Op

 .